SQL-Exchange: Transforming SQL Queries Across Domains: Methodology

 \subsection{Template-Guided Query Transfer}

-One major failure in zero-shot settings is the model’s difficulty in disentangling schema-independent logic from schema-specific artifacts.
-This often leads to poor structural alignment and inappropriate copying of table or column names from the source schema.
+One major failure in zero-shot settings is the model’s difficulty in disentangling schema-independent logic from schema-specific artifacts, often leading to poor structural alignment and inappropriate reuse of tables or columns from the source schema.
 To address this, we introduce a template-guided abstraction mechanism that helps the model disentangle logical structure from surface-level artifacts.

 The process begins by converting the source SQL query $sq_s$ into a schema-agnostic \textbf{query template}, where all table names, column names, and constants are replaced with generic placeholders such as \texttt{table}, \texttt{column}, and \texttt{value}.
 Crucially, this abstraction preserves the structural backbone of the query—including joins, aggregations, and filters---while removing database-specific identifiers.
 For example, a query that joins two tables on a foreign key and applies a filtering condition becomes a high-level template with the same logical form but anonymized components.
 This abstraction encourages the model to focus on generalizable relational patterns rather than memorized schema tokens.